Particular/docs.particular.net/tutorials/nservicebus-101/lesson-2/tutorial.md

 Let's take a closer look at the case when we want to place an order.
 Since the `PlaceOrder` command is just a class, we can instantiate it normally, supplying a unique value for the `OrderId`.
 Then, after logging the details, we can send it with the `SendLocal` method.

 `SendLocal(object message)` is a method that is available on the `IEndpointInstance` interface, as we are using here, and also on the `IMessageHandlerContext` interface, which we saw when we were defining our message handler.
 The *Local* part means that we are not sending to an external endpoint (in a different process) so we intend to handle the message in the same endpoint that sent it.
-Using `SendLocal()`, we don't have to specify any mappings to tell the message where to go.
+Using `SendLocal()`, we don't have to do anything special to tell the message where to go.

+NOTE: In the [next lesson](../lesson-3/) we'll learn how to send messages between separate endpoints, and how to control where the messages go.

 Because `SendLocal()` returns a `Task`, we need to be sure to `await` it properly.

 In order to use our `RunLoop` method, we need to replace the previous Console operations with a call to the new method in the `AsyncMain` method:

 snippet:AddRunLoopToAsyncMain

-NOTE: Although we're calling `SendLocal()` from the endpoint instance, this method (and others such as `Send()`, `Publish()`, etc.) is also available from the `IMessageHandlerContext` that gets passed in to a message handler's `Handle()` method.

 ### Running the solution